The future of drug therapy

-Every person is unique – and their response to medication is just as individual.
-Pharmacogenetics investigates how our genes influence the effect of drugs and thus enables personalized medication.
+Every human being is unique – and their response to medication is just as individual.
+Pharmacogenetics investigates how our genes influence the effect of drugs.

 Explanation